 Therefore, the Basic Concept of Research Methodology is defined as a highly intellectual human activity used in the investigation of social phenomena, nature, and matter that deals especially with the manner in which data is collected, analyzed, and interpreted for a scientific research project.

 With a view to applying the scientific research methods the researcher aware of what is the logic of science?
 What are the characteristics of science?
 To perform completely a scientific Research Process, the researcher has to go through some definite steps.
-For example, Formulating a Research Problem, Research Hypothesis, Choosing a Research Design.
+For example, Formulating a Research Problem, Research Hypothesis, and Choosing a Research Design.
 Then, collecting data, data analysis, and description, and finally Research Report Writing.

 Most importantly, the researcher works on the research methodology during the entire research process.
 More conspicuously, research methodology defines what data collection approach will adopt in his research.
 Two kinds of research approaches are there in scientific research.
 For example Qualitative approach and the Quantitative approach that regarded as research methods.